jambuur/APEDSK99/README.md

 ![KiCAD 3D view](img/APEDSK99.jpg)

-APEDSK99 is based on good old through-hole technology.
+Like the TI, APEDSK99 is based on good old through-hole technology.
 I don't know about you but I don't get any pleasure from SMD soldering.

 The TI shield interface is the familiar design, with 74LS241 buffers (actually they are 74LS541's, easier PCB layout) for address/control lines and a bi-directional 74LS245 buffer for the databus.
 An 8Kx8 RAM stores the DSR code.